OPT027: Anterior Segment - Clinical Examination and Management

 - evaluate and apply modern key concepts of examination and management of anterior eye conditions and be able to apply them to challenges within your own environment and practice

 - address and reflect on the benefit of inter-professional teamwork in the delivery of care to patients with anterior segment conditions

 - explore, critically analyse, synthesis and evaluate evidence-based literature, guidelines and underpinning theories in the management of patients with anterior segment disorders and apply this knowledge to given scenarios, demonstrating how they would determine the most appropriate solutions for a patient accessing ophthalmic care

 - present balanced and informed arguments, incorporating critical judgment and decision making in written work

 How the module will be delivered

-The module is taught by way of 10 lectures (PowerPoint with audio) delivered through Learning Central, the University’s e-learning system with supporting resources and references supplied.
+The module is taught by way of lectures (PowerPoint with audio) delivered through Learning Central, the University’s e-learning system with supporting resources and references supplied.
 There are 2 sessions of guided online learning using webinars and based on case discussions.
 It takes one term to complete.

 How the module will be assessed

-Online Examination (50%): There is a MCQ test that will assess comprehension and application across the entire syllabus which students take at the end of the lecture series.
+- Online Test (50%): There is an MCQ test that will assess comprehension and application across the entire syllabus, which students take at the end of the semester.

-Written Coursework (50%): Students will submit 1written pieces of coursework (1500-2000 words).
+- Written Coursework (50%): Students will submit one written piece of coursework.